hpsaturn/hpsaturn.github.io/_posts/2025-05-26-nmcli-hostspot.md

 ## NMCLI Hotspot

-This guide is an update of my old guide for creating a Hotspot using legacy Debian commands.
+This guide is an update of my old guide for creating a Hostspot using legacy Debian commands.
 The `network-manager` package (via the `nmcli` command) simplifies the setup and reduces system overhead, making it ideal for headless devices like servers or RaspberryPi.

 ## Prerequisites